auth0-samples/auth0-react-samples/05-Token-Renewal/README.md

 If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.
 If you clone the repo directly from Github, edit `silent.html` and add your **client ID** and **domain**.

+Add the URL of the `silent.html` to the **Allowed Callback URLs** box in your client settings.
+If you downloaded the sample from the quickstart page, this would be `http://localhost:3001/silent`.

 ## Run the Application

 The development server that comes with create-react-app can be used to serve the application.